rd37011/Impression/README.md

 We're very happy to present our creation in this format for the world to see.
 Coming soon.

-Under development by Kevin Robbins, Ryan Diaz, Sean Hentschel and Charlie Mountain, 2017
+Under development by Kevin Robbins and Ryan Diaz, 2017